Meadowlarke/Bibliography/Bibliography.md

 144: How to transcribe music.

 ##### Erkut, Cumhur, Stefania Serafin, Michael Hoby, and Jonniy Sårde.
 “Product Sound Design: Form,

 Function, and Experience.” _AM15_, October 2015.

 1/6: The shift in human computer interactions which places emphasis on the experience and emption as much as the function.

-2/6: Susini on three distinct cases of intentional sound. #Z: Susini lists three deifferent cases of intentional sound. they are notification, feedback, and interaction.
+2/6: Susini on three distinct cases of intentional sound.

 -: _Sound Emobidied_ workshop.